 Brian Holden graduated from The University of Washington with a Bachelor of Arts degree in Business management in 2014.
 Immediately after graduation, Brian began his legal education at Seattle University School of Law.
 During law school, Brian interned in various avenues of law, including personal injury as well as family law.
 These internships helped him make the decision that he was passionate about family law and wanted to pursue a career in that area of law.

-After passing the bar in 2017, Brian accepted a position with the Law Office of Mike Moceri.
+After passing the bar in 2017, Brian accepted a position with The Moceri Law Group, eventually becoming a partner in 2018.
 In his free time, Brian is an avid sports fan who enjoys spending time with friends and staying active through hiking as well as various sporting activities.

 Anthony F. Gibbs came to the Puget Sound for the weather.
 After the better part of nine years living in Wyoming, he sought a place to practice law following law school where the temperature remained dozens of degrees above zero.
 The prospect of a little rain left him unfazed.